 To learn how Dr. Holladay can transform your smile with the power of veneers, please call (843) 903-3111 today for an appointment at Carolina Forest Cosmetic Dentistry.

 There are two types of restorations we call veneers: ceramic or composite resins.
 Dentists apply composite resins directly to the teeth, and then shape them appropriately.
 Ceramic restorations can’t be applied directly.
 Technicians create ceramic veneers in a lab.
 Dr. Holladay then bonds these to your teeth.

-Composite veneers are typically less expensive than their porcelain counter-parts, but they have a shorter life span.
-Composite resin restorations last between five and seven years, whereas porcelain veneers typically last well over 15 years.
+Composite restorations are typically less expensive than their porcelain counterparts, but they have a shorter life span.
+Composite resin restorations last between five and seven years, whereas porcelain restorations typically last well over 15 years.

 Unlike bonding procedures used for small problems, most veneers require a tooth reduction prior to placement.
 This means that the thickness of your teeth must be slightly reduced to provide enough room for the veneer.